xanhacks/xanhunt/README.md

 # xanhunt

-A lightweight debian-based docker image that contains all the tools you need to do bugbounty on web applications.
+A lightweight debian-based docker image that contains all the tools you need to do bugbounty.

 ## Getting started